bigteamscienceconference/bigteamscienceconference.github.io/index.md

 <h2 align="center"><a href="{{site.baseurl}}/registration/">Registration</a> is open!</h2>
 -->
-## Information about the 2024 BTSCON is coming soon!

 <p>The third annual Big Team Science Conference will be held virtually via Zoom in <b>October, 2024</b> (exact dates TBA).
 The goal of this three-day virtual conference is to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science. </p>